Protect Haitian Immigrants

-placing families, livelihoods, and community stability at immediate risk.
+Families, livelihoods, and community stability are still at risk.

-G92 is mobilizing churches, community leaders, and neighbors to protect families, advocate for justice, and stand in solidarity with our Haitian community.
+G92 continues to mobilize churches, community leaders, and neighbors to protect families, advocate for justice, and stand in solidarity with our Haitian community.

-placing families, livelihoods, and community stability at immediate risk.
+Families, livelihoods, and community stability are still at risk.

-G92 is mobilizing churches, community leaders, and neighbors to protect families, advocate for justice, and stand in solidarity with our Haitian community.
+G92 continues to mobilize churches, community leaders, and neighbors to protect families, advocate for justice, and stand in solidarity with our Haitian community.

 Here We Stand